 - Flax seed crackers

-- You can also use whey instead of water in any quick-rise yeasted bread recipe.
+- You can also use it instead of water in any quick-rise yeasted bread recipe.
 It adds a delicious sourdough-like flavor to the bread.

 Treats!